itsRealoj/stateless-microservice-Interview/microservice-server/README.md

 Since this is mostly an API with post and patch requests, testing will be done with [Postman](https://www.getpostman.com/)

 ### Authentication
-This is a mock authentication so you can pass in any username or password to login.
+You can pass in any username or password to login.
  1. Set the request to **POST** and the url to _/api/users/login_.
  2. In the **Body** for the Postman request, select **x-www-form-urlencoded**.
  3. You will be setting 2 keys (for username and password).
 Set the ```username``` key to any name.
 Set ```password``` to any password (minimum of 6 characters).